 The Township owns and operates a number of parks and scattered open space parcels.
 Chief among the parks are Hatfield Community Park, School Road Park, Clemens Park, and Schweiker Park, along with an Arboretum and a Nature Area.
-In 2003, the Board of Commissioners determined that the forty-year-old administration building and public works facilities needed to be replaced because they had outgrown their usefulness.
 In April 2004, the Township purchased a new facility for Public Works that is capable of meeting its needs well into the future.
-With the help of a state grant, it also constructed a large salt storage facility to ensure adequate supplies of salt during the winter months.
-In June 2004, it started construction for a new Township administration building that was occupied in March 2005.
-Finally, the Police Department building, which was erected in 1979, is in the final process of renovation.
-Much needed new office space within the building was opened up when the Hatfield Township Industrial Development Authority agree to pay for a new storage building at the back of the parking lot.
+In March 2005, the township opened a new administration building.
+Finally, the Police Department building, which was erected in 1979, is still in service today, with minor renovations to keep it up to date.
+In 2017, the township renovated a portion of the public works building to accommodate the police detective's unit.